Capture Stunning Images of Extraordinary Alpine and Glacial Landscapes—and Wildlife, Too!

 NHA Is World Wildlife Fund’s Travel Partner

 Because of our commitment to environmentally friendly travel, as well as the exceptional quality of our small-group nature adventures, World Wildlife Fund, the world’s leading environmental conservation organization, has named Natural Habitat its worldwide travel —partner a designation that makes us exceedingly proud!

-Encounter rain forest wildlife as we cruise aboard a deluxe new riverboat along more than 600 miles of the Peruvian Amazon and its main tributaries to the river's remote headwaters.
-9 Days / Jun, Jul, Oct & Nov, From $4995
+Encounter rain forest wildlife as we cruise aboard a deluxe riverboat along more than 600 miles of the Peruvian Amazon and its main tributaries to reach the river's remote headwaters.
+9 Days / Jun - Nov, From $6990